Use Case: Activate for GDPR

 - Handle end-user access requests with a managed workflow that supports redaction and requests to delete or export end-user data.

-The Activate feature is comprised of the following components.
+The Activate feature is comprised of the following application.

-The Inventory Manager component connects Activate to computers and domains in your environment, called inventories.
+The Inventory Manager application connects Activate to computers and domains in your environment, called inventories.
 Inventories are the starting points for crawling and analyzing data for sensitive content.

-The Sensitive Data Analysis component enables you to define sets of data sources from your inventories.
+The Sensitive Data Governance application enables you to define sets of data sources from your inventories.
 These sets of data sources, called projects, are used to specify data sources to fulfill end-user access request.

 Getting Started with Activate